Things that a Private Investigator Can and Not Do

 However, all these activities can only be performed by licensed private investigators, and there are certain guidelines that the investigators have to follow without exception.
 When the private investigator is involved in a phone conversation with the subject, he/she can record the conversation without the knowledge of the subject.
 It is called one-party consent.
 They can also inform the subject that their conversation will be recorded before using a recording device.
 This type of recording is known as two-party consent.

 In both types, the investigators must be a part of the conversation.
 Some states allow one-party consent type recording, whereas another state may require two-party consent.
 Professional and licensed investigators are well aware of the local laws and guidelines and ensure the investigation is conducted accordingly without breaching any laws or attracting litigations.
+Audio recording & consent laws will vary from state to state and do follow different standards.

 Can Private Investigators Take Photos Through Windows of a Home?